erwinQiao/rna-seq-hisat2-featureCounts/README.md

 ### Install snakemake using mamba/conda

 1. Install snakemake and conda enviroment
-snakemake need mamba to create the enviroment.
+**snakemake need mamba to create the enviroment.**
 If you have conda installed, you can install mamba via conda.

+Using mamba will speed up, snakemake is using mamba by default, if not installed, it will report an error, and you need to use conda according to the prompts.

 ```{bash}
 # install mamba